Mansour Rahbani: Theatre

 The Rahbani singing theatre is considered as a unique form, which differs somewhat from the international standard for operas.
 It focuses on the values of dignity, truth, gracefulness, and the depth of its philosophical subjects in order to concentrate on the three main subjects of God, the Human Being, and the Land.

-The Rahbani Brothers have also extended their activities to the world of cinema, and composed the music for three illustrious films: Biyaa el Khawatem (The Ring Seller), Safar Barlek (Exile), and Bent el Hares (The Guardian’s Daughter).
+The Rahbani Brothers also extended their activities to the world of cinema, and composed the music for three illustrious films: Biyaa el Khawatem (The Ring Seller), Safar Barlek (Exile), and Bent el Hares (The Guardian's Daughter).

 Death

-Rahbani was admitted to the "Hôtel-Dieu de France" hospital in Beirut, Lebanon, following a severe case of pneumonia.
-He spent three days in intensive care after which he died on 13 January 2009, at the age of 83.
+Rahbani was admitted to the Hôtel-Dieu de France hospital in Beirut, Lebanon, following a severe pneumonia.
+He spent three days in intensive care before dying on 13 January 2009, at the age of 83.